Lake-class inshore patrol vessel: Irish Naval Service

-In August 2021, an article in the Irish Examiner reported that the Department of Defence (Ireland) is exploring the possibility of purchasing two of the Lake class inshore patrol vessels for the Irish Naval Service.
-It is reported that the ships would be used for fisheries protection and patrolling in the Irish Sea following Britain's exit from the European Union.
-The Lake class vessels are seen as ideal for the calmer conditions of the Irish Sea, which will allow the larger OPVs of the Irish Naval Fleet to focus on Atlantic Ocean operations.
+In August 2021, an article in the Irish Examiner reported that Ireland's Department of Defence was exploring the possibility of purchasing two of the Lake class inshore patrol vessels for the Irish Naval Service.
+It was reported that the ships would be used for fisheries protection and patrolling in the Irish Sea following Britain's exit from the European Union.
+The Lake class vessels are seen as suitable for the calmer conditions of the Irish Sea, and would allow the larger offshore patrol vessels (OPVs) of the Irish naval fleet to focus on Atlantic Ocean operations.

 On 13 March 2022 the Irish Department of Defence confirmed the acquisition of the two retired Lake-class IPVs, HMNZS Rotoiti and HMNZS Pukaki for €26 million.
-The two Lake-class ships will replace the Irish Naval vessels LÉ Orla and LÉ Ciara.
-Both Lake-class IPVs will undergo restoration work to bring them to Lloyd's Classification in New Zealand before being transported to Ireland in 2023.
+The two Lake-class ships are due to replace the Irish Naval vessels LÉ Orla and LÉ Ciara.
+Both Lake-class IPVs underwent restoration work to bring them to Lloyd's Classification in New Zealand before they were transported to Ireland.
+The vessels arrived in Cork Harbour on 14 May 2023 after departing New Zealand in early April aboard the heavy lift vessel Happy Dynamic.

-These ships are expected to operate primarily in the Irish Sea and off Ireland's South East coast and will most likely be based in the port of Dún Laoghaire in County Dublin.
+These ships are expected to operate primarily in the Irish Sea and off Ireland's South East coast and likely be based in the port of Dún Laoghaire in County Dublin.
 The vessels may also undergo an armament upgrade from the current three 12.7mm HMGs, to a 30mm or 40mm main gun.
+On 5 April 2024, the Irish Department of Defence announced that the vessels would be named LÉ Aoibhinn and LÉ Gobnait.

+The ships were commissioned on 4 September 2024 in Haulbowline.